-Isolator or disconnectors, as the name indicates, is a switching or isolation device, intended to disconnect an equipment or electrical Circuit from the supply.
+An isolator or disconnector, as the name indicates, is a switching or isolation device, intended to disconnect equipment or electrical Circuit from the supply.
 It is an offload device, which means it can be operated only when the current passing through it is zero.
 Unlike circuit breakers, it lacks a built-in arc suppression system.
 It can be operated only during offload conditions.

 The main purpose of using an isolator is to ensure safety during maintenance.
 Before operating an isolator it is made sure that the current flowing through it is zero or within safety limits.
 The Breaking capacity of isolators is very less.

 Circuit breakers are protection devices.
-The main function of a circuit breaker is to protect an equipment or circuit from overload and short circuit faults.
+The main function of a circuit breaker is to protect equipment or circuit from overload and short circuit faults.
 Circuit breakers sense such faults and interrupt the power flow to the equipment/ circuit, hence preventing further damage to the equipment.
-Higher the intensity of the fault faster shall be the interruption of power.
+The higher the intensity of the fault faster shall be the interruption of power.

 Comparison of Isolator and circuit breaker